Congruency-Constrained TU Problems Beyond the Bimodular Case: Solving base block problems

-The lemma below reduces \CCTU{} problems with constraint matrices that are network matrices to \CCC{} problems. \begin{lemma} \CCTU{} problems with modulus $m$ and constraint matrices that are network matrices can be reduced in strongly polynomial time to \CCC{} problems with modulus $m$ and capacities within $\{0, \ldots, m-1\}$. \end{lemma} \begin{proof} First of all, we know by \cref{obs:normalization} that any \CCTU{} problem with a constraint matrix that is a network matrix can be efficiently reduced to a normalized \CCTU{} problem with a constraint matrix of the same type.
+The lemma below reduces \CCTU{} problems with constraint matrices that are network matrices to \CCC{} problems. \begin{lemma} \CCTU{} problems with modulus $m$, objective vector $c$, and constraint matrices that are network matrices can be reduced in strongly polynomial time to \CCC{} problems with modulus $m$, capacities $u$ within $\{0, \ldots, m-1\}$, and arc lengths $\ell$ with $\|\ell\|_\infty\leq \|c\|_{\infty}$. \end{lemma} \begin{proof} First of all, we know by \cref{obs:normalization} that any \CCTU{} problem with a constraint matrix that is a network matrix can be efficiently reduced to a normalized \CCTU{} problem with a constraint matrix of the same type.
 Thus, assume we are given a normalized problem of the form

 with a network matrix $T$.
 By \cref{thm:proximityGeneral}, we have that there is an optimal solution $x$ to the above problem with $|d^\top x|\leq m-1$ for all $d$ that are TU-appendable to $T$.

 We now define a \CCC{} problem to which the above \CCTU{} problem reduces.
 To this end, let $(V, U)$ be the directed tree whose edges index the rows of the network matrix $T$, and let $(V, E)$ be the digraph whose edges index the columns of $T$, as described in \cref{def:networkMatrix}.
 Let $G$ be the directed graph with vertex set $V$ and edge set $A\coloneqq U\cup \cev{U} \cup \cev{E}$, where $\cev{U}\coloneqq\{(w, v)\colon (v, w)\in U\}$ and analogously $\cev{E}\coloneqq \{(w,v) \colon (v,w) \in E\}$.
 Moreover, for an arc $u=(v, w)$, denote by $\cev{u}=(w,v)$ the corresponding reverse arc.
 We define the capacities $u\colon A \to\mathbb{Z}_{\geq 0}$, lengths $\ell\colon A\to\mathbb{Z}$, and values $\eta\colon A\to \mathbb{Z}$ of the \CCC{} problem as follows.
 For all $a\in A$,